yemaney/lighthouse-data-notes/Week_3/Clustering.md

 * Types of Clustering Models
     * Centroid
-        * find the k cluster centers and assign the objects to the nearest cluster center such that the squared distances from the cluster are minimized.
+        * randomly select spots for k-number of mean points, adust the position to average of clusters, repeat such that the squared distances from the cluster are minimized.
     * Hierarchical
         * Every point is a cluster, connect closest points in order to creat bigger clusters
     * Density